JDT0wn/SQL-Queries/README.md

 <h2>Description</h2>
-In this lab I show how I created a SQL Query to filter
+In this lab I show how I created a SQL Query to filter the log_in _attempts table for failed login attempts.

+1.

+2.

+3.

 <h2>Languages and Utilities Used</h2>